Batch Exercise

 The following is a bare-bones Slurm script for running the R script in batch (in a single task on one node).
 Name the batch script RTestScript.sh.
 Be sure to fill out the allocation_code.
 You can delete the line referring to allocation code if you only have one allocation.

-Submit the batch job.
-You should get a similar response to what follows (depending on which system you are using):
+Submit the batch job from the directory where you placed the batch script.
+You should get a similar response to what follows:

 -----------------------------------------------------------------